cabamarcos/GANs_VA/README.md

 In this images you can clearly see some faces forming, I will let this model train for longer so we can get better results.

-After training for 25 epochs, the results don't get better, so I will tey to use a different method
+After training for 25 epochs, the results don't get better, so I will try to use a different method